 Other functions can also be used for Dynamic Named Ranges, like INDEX, for example – you would like to select all the “Mondays”, no matter how many of them there are:

-If you would like to make the reference dynamic also, you can use a combination of formula.
+If you would like to make the reference dynamic also, you can use a combination of formulas.
 Let’s say that you want to enter a name of a day in one cell, and then to select all the dates in the table that belong to the day.

 Dynamic Named Range with VBA